MGDSoft/FixturesGeneratorBundle/README.md

 }
 ```

 **src/DataFixtures/ORM/LoadUserFixture.php**, Here you can customize what you want.
-This class will be load when you execute doctrine fixtures (bin/console doctrine:fixtures:load)
+This class will be loaded when you execute doctrine fixtures (bin/console doctrine:fixtures:load)
 ```php

 namespace App\DataFixtures\ORM;